 First access the importer.
-From the CMS, in the All Shows section, select 'Import RSS Feed.'
+From the CMS, in the All Podcasts section, select 'Import RSS feed.'

 Then, copy your RSS feed URL from your current hosting platform and paste it into the RSS Feed Importer.
 Click on 'SEND LINK.'

-Next, choose whether you want the incoming episodes of your show to be added to an existing show or to create a new show altogether.
+Next, choose whether you want the incoming episodes of your podcast to be added to an existing one or to create a new podcast altogether.
 Then click on CONTINUE.
 All your episodes and their metadata will be imported in just a couple of minutes.

 You’ll then be brought to a new page that will display status updates and a number of customizable options.

-First, you’ll see the status of your imported show and whether or not it was successful, as well as how recently it was updated.
+First, you’ll see the status of your imported podcast and whether or not it was successful, as well as how recently it was updated.

 Second, under 'Automatic import,' you can tick the box if you want any new episodes published on your original hosting website to automatically publish on Spreaker as well.